The 2016 Festival will once again take place on Andy Devine Days PRCA Rodeo weekend: Friday & Saturday, September 23 & 24.

 Yvonne Cossio (Tractor Pull Coordinator)

 The Best of the West Car Show will take place on Beale Street from 1pm to 6pm on Saturday, Sept 24, 2016.
+Staging and registration will be in the City Hall parking lot at the corner of Spring and 4th Streets between 10am and 1pm.
+Cars will then head east on Spring Street to Sixth Street, trun right and head to Andy Devine Ave where they will continue to 5th Street and turn right again toward Beale Street.
 All cars will enter the show from 5th Street at Andy Devine Ave.
 Drivers will be directed to the show entry under the Route 66 Drive-Through Shield on 5th Street near Beale Street.

-The Best of the West Car Show is sponsored by Anderson Ford of Kingman.
+The Best of the West Car Show is sponsored by Anderson Ford Lincoln of Kingman.

 Any thing on wheels can be entered!